cmtayl0r/react-quiz/README.md

 A Simple Quiz app that provides a series of multi choice questions with a point scoring and timer mechanism.

+> [!NOTE]
+> Tutorial initiated project, sourced from The Ultimate React Course

 ## Tech Stack

 - React